UPPMAX/HPC-python/docs/load_run.rst

          $ jupyter-notebook

-      More info to be given in the UPPMAX session.
+      More info to be given in the interactive session.

    .. tab:: HPC2N